Self-Disclosures and Supervision: Ethical Considerations

 This course meets the 6 CEU Law & Ethics requirement mandated every 2 years by the California BBS for all licensed LMFTs, LCSWs and LPCCs.

-This course meets the BBS requirements for 6 CEU hours of Supervision training mandated every 2 years for supervisors of MFT trainees and associates, and PPC associates, and can be applied to the one time, 15 hour supervision training CE requirement for supervisors of Associate Social Workers (ASWs).
+This course meets the BBS requirements for 6 CEU hours of Supervision training mandated every 2 years for supervisors of MFT trainees and associates, PPC associates and ASWs.
+It may be applied to the 15 hour BBS supervision training requirement for new supervisors of AMFTs and trainees, Associate Social Workers and APCCs.

 Who should take this course: